-For conformation shows, dog breeds in Australia, and many other countries, are classified into seven groups where breeds that were bred for similar functions are grouped together.
+For Conformation Shows, dog breeds in Australia and in many other countries, are classified into seven groups.
+These group together breeds that were bred for similar functions.

-The Australian National Kennel Council (ANKC) approves breed standards for all recognised breeds, and these standards are based on the Standard as adopted by the country from where the breed originated or was developed.
+The Australian National Kennel Council approves breed standards for all recognised breeds.
+These standards are based on the standard adopted by the country from where that particular breed originated or was developed.

-Many breeds also have a Breed Standard Extension document.
-These give more information about the history of the breed and their personality and a fuller explanation of the meaning of the Breed Standard.
+Many breeds also have a breed standard extension document.
+These provide more information about the history of the breed and their personality, giving a fuller explanation as to the meaning of the breed standard.

 These are small dogs who are primarily bred as companion animals.